City project

 The Purpose

 In Rio de Janeiro, vulnerable communities are part of the urban reality and have been the target of various public policies, such as infrastructure and urban regeneration programmes.
-The Brazilian state has a constitutional commitment to provide access for all to cultural experiences and expression.
-However in Rio, a city experiencing high levels of inequality, this human right is not always fulfilled.
-In the case of cinema, only 9% of the city population regularly attends.
-Reasons for non-attendance include lack of access to a screen within a reasonable distance and perceptions, including expense and elitism.
-Given that cinema can be an important way of encountering other cultures and ideas, and learning more about the world, the city government decided it was important to encourage more people to attend.
+The Brazilian state has a constitutional commitment to provide access for all to cultural experiences.
+However, in Rio, a city experiencing high levels of inequality, this human right is not always fulfilled.
+Only 9% of the city population regularly attends a cinema.
+Reasons for non-attendance include lack of access to a screen within a reasonable distance, expense and elitism.
+Given that cinema can be an important way of encountering other cultures and ideas, the city government decided it was important to encourage more people to go.

 The Challenge